bobsawey/automated-testing-thoughts-and-resources/README.md

-# Easier Headless Testing
+# Headless Testing Helpers
-An attempt to get headless testing up and in running in today's ever-modernizing landscape.
+An attempt to outline getting headless testing up and in running as quick, easy, and effectively in today's ever-modernizing landscape.

+As of right now I am doing a Landscape Review and will try to choose ONE set of tools and methods to write up.

 # Landscape Review
 ## Small but big reason I made this repo...